AlvaroRodriguezDelRio/ESAME_ggplot/README.md

 Load the colmozzie_tbl_df dataframe from the `MedDataSets` library and:

-1) Combine the last two plots from yesterday into a nicely formatted figure
+1) Combine the last two plots from yesterday into a nicely formatted figure.